 Numerous sites reprint the intestacy statutes, but even people who are familiar with the laws often have to sketch out diagrams to work with certain fact patterns.
 There are also many sites with generalized “what if” scenarios that discuss basic intestate distribution possibilities.
 However, these discussions don’t address every meaningful “what if” scenario, much less every possible scenario.
 More importantly, statute reprints and generalized discussions don’t perform any of the mathematical calculations.

-Kurt R. Nilson’s Intestacy Calculators℠ are the first interactive programs that give personally meaningful examples of how the intestate laws operate by determining any person’s heirs, together with the dollar amount of the estate each heir will receive, based upon individual family and financial circumstances entered by the user.
+Kurt R. Nilson’s Intestacy Evaluators℠ are the first interactive programs that give personally meaningful examples of how the intestate laws operate by determining any person’s heirs, together with the dollar amount of the estate each heir will receive, based upon individual family and financial circumstances entered by the user.